ofdryads/miniageOS/README.md

 - A fork of LineageOS (it builds the official, up-to-date LineageOS, with modifications being made at build time)

 ## What it does
 - Builds the system image without any browser
 - Compiles with a custom hosts file so that your phone will "hard-block" any domains you choose
+- UI changes:
   - Sets the phone to grayscale and night mode (blue light filter)
   - Applies a magnifier to text and UI elements on the phone to encourage holding it further away and protecting eyesight
+  - Disables animations
 - Builds without the user-facing "Updater" so that you will not overwrite changes made to the operating system with OTA updates
 - Does not include any app store or Google Play Services in the system image (like official LineageOS)
 - Pulls the most recent LineageOS updates and device-specific vendor updates from their official sources before building, so each build is up to date with the official project